nuttmeister/llogger/README.md

 ### Caller function couldn't be retrieved

-If go can't get the caller (file, function, row etc) we will print a critical message before the invoked message that looks like this.
+If go can't get the caller (file, function, row etc) we will print a error message before the invoked message that looks like this.
 The `message` part of the message will then be set to `Couldn't get caller function`.

 ### Message couldn't get JSON Marshaled

-If go can't JSON Marshal the Input we will print a critical message before the invoked message that has the following `message` `Error unmarshalling JSON`.
+If go can't JSON Marshal the Input we will print a error message before the invoked message that has the following `message` `Error unmarshalling JSON`.